ghi-electronics/Docs/hardware/legacy_products/gadgeteer/intro.md

 *	The Gadgeteer graphical designer was never made available by Microsoft.

 # Socket Map
-The magic of Gadgteer is in its socket map
+The magic of Gadgeteer is in its socket map
 (copy the map from here https://www.ghielectronics.com/docs/305/gadgeteer-sockets-quick-reference)

 # Using .NET Gadgeteer
-To use the .NET Gadgeteer legcy software, install:
+To use the .NET Gadgeteer legacy software, install:
 1. [Visual Studio 20013](https://www.visualstudio.com/vs/older-downloads/) (community edition is also supported)
 2. Unzip and install netmfvs2013.vsix and MicroFramewrokSDK.msi from [here](http://netmf.codeplex.com/downloads/get/1423115)
 3. Microsoft's [Gadgeteer Core](http://gadgeteer.codeplex.com/downloads/get/1519812)